0ksks/memematch/slides.md

 </v-click>

 <!--
-We've all faced this: you want to share a meme that captures exactly how you're feeling, but you can't find the right one.
-MemeMatch solves this by understanding your emotions and either finding the perfect match from our collection or generating a new one on the spot.
+We've all faced this: you want to share a meme that captures exactly how you're feeling, but you can't find the right one. <click>
+MemeMatch solves this by understanding your emotions and <click>
+either finding the perfect match from our collection <click>
+or generating a new one on the spot.
 -->

 ---